linc/nitro-porter/docs/develop.md

 Source packages are invoked by their `run()` method.
 It must call any methods you add in the order you want.

+Typically, Sources do NOT reformat user generated content (UGC) and simply label how it is formatted on the relevant records (e.g. setting `Comment.Format` to 'BBCode' or 'HTML').

 ### Maps and filters

 Use a `$map` array to directly translate a column name in one database to another.
 Need the data transformed?
 You can use a function.
 Pass an array like `['Column' => 'Name', 'Filter' => 'HTMLDecoder']` and the `Name` column's value will be passed to the function `HTMLDecoder()` (along with the rest of the data in the row) for manipulation and the return value will be stored instead of the original.
 Use the `src/Functions/filter.php` for adding new filters.